diogotcorreia/master-thesis/docs/content/ch03-method.typ

 @rq-causes-consequences[] is not included in this section because it has already been addressed by a systematic literature review in @bg:lit-review.

-Additionally, @fg:research-process provides a visual representation of the research process adopted in this thesis, as outlined below.

-#figure(
-  // TODO
-  rect(fill: red, height: 10em, lorem(5)),
-  caption: "Visual representation of the research process", ) <fg:research-process>

 === Tool Design <method:tool-design>